live627/remu/README.md

  - `meanNavPush`
  - `meanShowChildren`
  - `meanExpandableChildren`
  - `.mean-last` is no more as it was not being used and can be reinstated by a pseudo-selector
  - Also removed `.mean-remove` as it seemed redundant.
 To expand uupon the example given: if you had a search box called `.search`, use `.mean-container .search`
+ - `onePage` was renamed to `singlePage`